rdmatheus/bcsnsm/README.md

 2. Given the selected marginal distributions, specify a copula;
 3. Based on the chosen marginal distributions and copula, refine the model by removing non-significant explanatory variables.
-We will illustrate the use of the `bcsnsmreg()` function by fitting a BCS-NSM regression to the `macronutrient` dataset.
+We will illustrate the use of the `bcsnsm()` function by fitting a BCS-NSM regression to the `macronutrient` dataset.

 #### Step 1: